Clinton Dragons looking for a culture change in 2021

 KNOXVILLE, Tenn.
-(WATE) — The Clinton Dragons are coming off a 1-6 season, but second year coach Darrell Keith says a culture change is on the horizon.
+(WATE) — The Clinton Dragons are coming off a 1-6 season, but second year coach Darrell Keith says a culture change is on the horizon in today’s Pigskin Preview.

-The Dragons went to Kentucky for a 7-on-7 tournament and beat the Bluegrass State’s 5A defending state champions.

 “Losing on a consistent basis is damaging for young people,” coach Keith said.
 “If it’s the last thing I do and as long as I’m here or they allow me to be here, I’m going to try to eradicate that culture as much as possible.
 It’s not an easy task, it’s a big job.”